WOO-HOO! PRAISE AND APPRECIATION FOR BTSA TRIPS AND LEADERS

 These two trips are among the most memorable we have undertaken.
-J. & B. Roth, California
+J. & B. Roth, No. California

 Since I hadn’t traveled to any of the countries ‘south of the border,” the thought of a visit to South America filled me with many nights of ‘what-ifs’…but I needn’t have worried!
 Cynthia and Claudia of Behind the Scenes Adventures were leading the tour, and couldn’t have been more helpful.
 The whole experience has left me wanting more!

 The trip started in Lima, Peru, and the museums we visited whetted my appetite for the entire trip.
 Then we flew over the Andes to Cuzco, for breathtaking adventures, with trips to highland villages where the amazing handicraft of the indigenous people—spinning alpaca and llama hair into thread, and dyeing the wool before knitting and weaving—was an experience that thrilled me.
 These co-operative, community ventures are a hopeful sign of the hardworking indigenous people earning a fair living.